December 1, 2023

 At the same time, Nolan Bushnell and Ted Dabney worked with Syzygy Engineering on another coin-operated version of Spacewar!
 Called Computer Space.
 Computer Space would become the first commercial arcade game.

 The following year, Atari released Pong, which was much more successful than Computer Space and brought the idea of arcade gaming to a broader audience.
-These were the humble beginnings and spark igniting the video game revolution.
+These were humble beginnings that sparked the video game revolution.
 From Computer Space’s groundbreaking tech to Pong’s addictive simplicity, Atari laid the foundation for an industry that would captivate billions and leave an indelible mark on pop culture.
 So, the next time you find yourself glued to a screen, battling aliens or racing virtual cars, remember: it all started with a rocket, a paddle, and two visionary minds who dared to dream in pixels.

 Following Pong’s success, more game companies began developing arcade games.
 More and more titles would hit the market throughout the ’70s, with racing games being the most popular.